It Walks Around The House At Night

 But a music revolution is coming, and Robbie lands a shock gig with Radio Caroline – the pirate radio station blasting pop, soul and rock ’n’ roll from a ship off the Essex coast and suddenly everything changes.
 Caroline is swept into a tidal wave of music, mayhem and a movement that would shake up British culture forever.

-Set to a soundtrack of iconic hits from the 60s, Caroline is a vibrant, heart-warming and rebellious new musical about love, ambition and discovering your own voice.
+Set to a soundtrack of iconic hits from the 60s, Caroline: A New Musical is a vibrant, heart-warming and rebellious new musical about love, ambition and discovering your own voice.

 She’s not a DJ.
 She’s not a rock star.
 But in the middle of Britain’s radio revolution, Caroline might just steal the show.